Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 3. This video output can be used for a face detection demo, generating a video with detection bounding box, etc.
 4. You can play the generated ./out.h264 video file with a media player of your choosing.
 The output video file will show blue boxes around the faces of people that will follow any movement on the camera.

+**video footage of AA1 box**

 ### File to DP
 This will take a pre-existing video file and display it to the monitor.
+This footage will display detection bounding boxes in red with green labels.

 1. Type the command `sudo 04.file-ssd-dp.sh` Or you can enter the command `smartcam_aa1 --file ${file} --target dp -r 30 --aitask ssd`
 2. Identify the 1st argument from the script output as a path to the video file as shown below: